 During the “Age of the Nuns”, between 1135 and 1515, the abbesses oversaw the construction of the chapel of St. Luke, which the site’s information described as the “jewel of the abbey”.
 The stair rail up to the chapel is in the form of a long snake with an apple in its mouth, and an inscription on the entrance to the church says it was built to receive relics of St. Luke.
 Inside the chapel you can still see the remains of frescoes depicting the abbesses.

 When the last abbess died in 1515, Goleto was united with a local monastery, leading to the “Age of the Monks”, which continued until the King of Naples, Joseph Bonaparte, abolished it in 1807.
 Following a period of neglect, it was reopened in 1973, and the Piccoli Fratelli of the Jesus Caritas community arrived in 1989, according to the site’s leaflet.
-It is fascinating to wonder around the grounds of the abbey, where you can find a medicinal garden and the Febronia tower, which is a rare example of a fortification in a religious complex.
+Wandering around the grounds of the abbey, you can find a medicinal garden and the Febronia tower, which is a rare example of a fortification in a religious complex.
 I’m planning a separate article on Goleto with more detail.

 From the abbey we pursued our road trip further into Irpinia, surrounded by the lush green landscapes.
 The area is the largest water basin of Italy and Europe, according to this article by Italian news agency ANSA, and is also the source of the Ofanto river.
 This helps to ensure the intense green hues of the slopes and valleys.